microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partner-security-adminsmfaenforcedsecurityrequirement.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the partner's Entra tenant MFA usage data.
+Represents the partner admin mfa enforcement security requirement.
+The requirement is calculated based on Entra tenant MFA usage data.
 Use this resource to determine whether admins are adequately protected with MFA.

 Inherits from [microsoft.graph.partner.security.securityRequirement](../resources/partner-security-securityrequirement.md).